rdnajac/cbmf/README.md

 sudo apt update && sudo apt upgrade -y && sudo apt dist-upgrade -y && sudo apt autoremove -y
 ```

+## `/genomes` Directory

+The [`/genomes`](./genomes/README.md) directory contains the reference genomes and annotations for the organisms that are used in the pipelines.
+The files are downloaded from the [NCBI Assembly](https://www.ncbi.nlm.nih.gov/assembly) database.

+Link to genomes [link]

 ## `samtools`

 > Samtools is a suite of programs for interacting with high-throughput sequencing data.
 It consists of three separate repositories: